 "Who could doubt such an opinion, formed on impartial foundations in the first place, would alter upon hearing the truth?
 My hatred of him is gone, it went a long time ago.
-Yet I still cannot think of him without wondering at why I thought myself a judge of character, when I was so blind as to not see the goodness in him."
+Yet I can still not think of him without wondering at why I thought myself a judge of character, when I so blind as to not see the goodness in him."

 Jane sat amazed.
 She had rarely seen her sister in such a state of self-doubt.
 Hesitantly, she asked the question she had been pondering on due to this revelation.
 "If you had seen this before, would you have said yes when he proposed?"